BasementKrew/revelation.io/_posts/2014-02-21-json-parsing.markdown

 }
 {% endhighlight %}

 Let's break down what is happening.
 Objective-C is a dynamic language as previously mentioned.
 This differs from more common languages like C++ or Java.
-We could spend a whole article (and probably will!) on the differences between dynamic and static languages, but for now let's just settle on a 10,000 foot explanation.
+We could spend a whole article (and probably will) on the differences between dynamic and static languages, but for now let's just settle on a 10,000 foot explanation.
 A dynamic language is where method execution is done at runtime.
 This means a method does not technically have to exist before we start running the application.
-Due to this design, we get a lot of power to easily inspect the object at runtime and find what properties it has.
+Due to this design, we get a lot of power to easily inspect the object at runtime and find its properties.
 If you want to learn more about the runtime, [Mark Dalrymple](https://twitter.com/borkware) at [Big Nerd Ranch](http://bignerdranch.com) has a great set of [articles](http://blog.bignerdranch.com/2833-inside-the-bracket-part-1-open-for-business/) that explain this subject in depth.

-Now for the code. `objc_property_t` is a C structure which as the header comments define as:
+Now for the code, `objc_property_t` is a C structure, which the comments define as
 {% highlight objective-c %}
 An opaque type that represents an Objective-C declared property.
 {% endhighlight %}
-`class_copyPropertyList` returns us a C array of these structures.
-We next iterate over them with a standard for loop and process each structure in the array.
-First we get the name of the property via `property_getName`.
-Next we pull the attributes of the property via `property_getAttributes` and separate them out to get the ones we want.
+`class_copyPropertyList` returns a C array of these structures.
+Next, we iterate over them with a standard `for` loop and process each structure in the array.
+First, we get the name of the property via `property_getName`.
+Next, we pull the attributes of the property via `property_getAttributes` and separate them out to get the ones we want.
 We are primarily interested in the first attribute which we can use to get the class of the property.
-Using NSClassFromString we can convert the string name of the class into the class representation.
-Lastly we clean up our C array with `free()` and check if we need to get our super class(es) properties.
+Using `NSClassFromString` we can convert the string name of the class into the class representation.
+Lastly, we clean up our C array with `free()` and check if we need to get our super class' properties.

-Ok great, now we have both the properties names and their classes.
-Let's our list looks something like this:
+Ok great, now we have both the property names and their classes.
+Let's take a look at our list

 {% highlight objective-c %}
 objID =  NSNumber